-SLP180 Survey of Speech and Language Disorders 3 class hr/wk, 3 cr.
+SLP180 Survey of Speech and Language Disorders

 Provides an overview of the profession of speech language pathology.
 Describes the nature of various speech, language, voice and hearing; covers communication development in children and descriptions of language differences.
 Includes the training, scope, and practice of a speech language pathologist and a speech language pathology assistant.